-Pelosi calls Trump threat to democracy as impeachment vote looms
+Divided U.S. House nears historic vote to impeach Trump

 GRAPHIC: Impeachment inquiry against President Trump, here

-Reporting by David Morgan, Amanda Becker, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey and Lisa Lambert; Writing by Will Dunham; Editing by Jonathan Oatis and Peter Cooney
+Reporting by David Morgan, Amanda Becker, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey and Lisa Lambert; Writing by Will Dunham and John Whitesides; Editing by Jonathan Oatis and Peter Cooney